erhasset/ecosys_ZRA/README.md

 This project integrates process-based ecosystem modeling, field measurements of greenhouse gas fluxes, and electrochemical microbial activity data to evaluate microbial processes in wetland sediments.

-Specifically, this repository includes workflows to:
+Specifically, this repository includes and/or references workflows to:

-- Simulate carbon cycling and microbial processes in a freshwater marsh using the Ecosys ecosystem model.
+- Simulate carbon cycling and microbial processes in a freshwater marsh using the ecosys processed-based model.
 - Evaluate model performance against greenhouse gas flux measurements collected with chambers and eddy covariance instrumentation.
 - Integrate zero-resistance ammetry (ZRA) sensor data to assess microbial electron transfer dynamics in wetland sediments.
 - Optimize key model parameters using Bayesian optimization.
-- Compare modeled microbial processes with high-frequency (hourly) electrochemical measurements of microbial activity.
+- Compare modeled microbial activity (g soil C consumed/hourly) with high-frequency (hourly) electrochemical measurements of microbial activity (current, a proxy for microbial activity).

-The workflow used in this project includes:

-1. Model evaluation using carbon flux measurements
-2. Parameter optimization using Bayesian optimization
-3. Microbial process evaluation using electrochemical sensor data

 ---